Palliative care - hospice; End-of-life care - hospice; Dying - hospice; Cancer - hospice

 What is Hospice Care

 Hospice care helps people with illnesses that cannot be cured and who are nearing death.
 The goal is to give comfort and peace instead of a cure.
 Hospice care provides:

 - Support for the patient and the family

 - Relief to the patient from pain and symptoms

 - Help for family members and loved ones who want to stay close to the dying patient

 Most hospice patients are in their last 6 months of life.
-Hospice care does not make death come faster, or put off death.

 Hospice care is given by a team.
 This team may include doctors, nurses, social workers, counselors, aides, clergy, and therapists.
 The team works together to give the patient and family comfort and support.

 Hospice care treats the mind, body, and spirit.
 Services may include: